 The law prohibits such practices.
 While there were no reports that government officials employed such measures, there were no concrete indications that security forces had ended the practice of severely mistreating detainees and prisoners reported in previous years.

 The country has not designated an institution as its national mechanism for the prevention of torture and mistreatment of detainees and prisoners, in accordance with the Optional Protocol to the UN Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment.
-In 2018 the Institution of Human Rights Ombudsman in BiH (Ombudsman) received 144 complaints of security force abuses against prisoners, some of which referred to prisoner treatment in detention and prison facilities.
+In 2019 the Institution of Human Rights Ombudsman in BiH (Ombudsman Institution) received 129 complaints by prisoners with regard to prisoner treatment in detention and prison facilities.
 The number of complaints fell by 10 percent compared with 2018; most of the complaints concerned health care, denial of out-of-prison benefits, transfer to other institutions, use of parole, and conditions in prison and detention facilities.
 A smaller number of complaints referred to misconduct by staff or violence by other prisoners.

 Prison and Detention Center Conditions

 Physical and sanitary conditions in the country’s prisons and detention facilities varied depending on location, and they generally met the need for accommodation of prisoners and detainees.

-In a special report on the situation in police holding facilities released during the year, the Ombudsman reported that the biggest problems in all police administrations were the lack of holding facilities and the limited capacity of existing ones.
+Physical Conditions: In a special 2019 report on the situation in police holding facilities, the Ombudsman Institution reported that the biggest problems in all police administrations were the lack of holding facilities and the limited capacity of existing ones.
 Several police stations in the same police administrative district had to use the same facilities.
-A lack of space also made it difficult for police to separate male, female, and minor detainees in cases where a large number of detainees were accommodated.
+Due to lack of space, police did not always separate male, female, and minor detainees in cases where a large number of detainees were accommodated.
 Some police stations’ detention facilities lacked natural light and had poor ventilation.
 The material conditions of most police detention facilities were generally below EU standards.

 Administration: Units in both entities and the Brcko District did not always conduct investigations into credible allegations of prisoner or detainee mistreatment.

 Independent Monitoring: The government permitted independent human rights observers to visit and gave international community representatives widespread and unhindered access to detention facilities and prisoners.
-The International Committee of the Red Cross, the Council of Europe’s Committee for the Prevention of Torture (CPT), the Ombudsman, and other nongovernmental organizations (NGOs) continued to have access to prison and detention facilities under the jurisdiction of the ministries of justice at both the state and entity levels.
-In June the CPT visited prisons and detention facilities in the country for the eighth time; as of September, the CPT had not released its report on the visit had not been published as of year’s end.
+The International Committee of the Red Cross, the Council of Europe’s Committee for the Prevention of Torture (CPT), the Ombudsman Institution, and other nongovernmental organizations (NGOs) continued to have access to prison and detention facilities under the jurisdiction of the ministries of justice at both the state and entity levels.
+In 2019 the CPT visited prisons and detention facilities and provided its findings from the visit to the BiH government.
+The CPT’s report on the visit had not been published as of year’s end.

 d.
 Arbitrary Arrest or Detention